 A list of popular audio codecs and the formats they are/were used in:

 The second most common mistake is to confuse a media format with a media player.
 Traditionally, a media format was only playable in its accompanying player, like the QuickTime Player for MOV, Windows Media Player for AVI and WMV, or RealPlayer for RA and RM.
-This once made sense, because in the beginning there was no need for other players: there was only QT on Mac OS, and AVI on Windows.
+Back in those days this made sense, because in the beginning there was no need for other players: there was only QT on Mac OS, and AVI on Windows.
 However, there is no technical reason why today a certain player couldn't open and play a different format than its native format.
 Again, the only barriers against this are legal.
 But, many of these barriers are starting to break due to the proliferation of media formats on the internet.
-For instance, after a few versions QuickTime Player could also play standard AVI files.
-And with the correct plug-in, the Mac OS version can even play WMV files.
+For instance after a few versions QuickTime Player could also play standard AVI files, and with the correct plug-in, the Mac OS version can even play WMV files.
 Most players can play MPG files and virtually any player can play WAV files.
 MPlayer and VLC are open-source players which intend to support as many formats as possible.
 They can play MOV, AVI, WMV, RM and many other formats, and support a large number of codecs.

 There are only two obstacles that can prevent a player from playing a certain file: the codecs or DRM.
 Codecs are the reason why one AVI or MOV file plays fine in your copy of mplayer while other files with the same extensions don't: if your player doesn't have the codec used in the file, it won't play.
 As you know, WMV is a proprietary codec, which is why playing WMV files in anything else than Windows Media Player is often a pain in the ass.
 Detailed specifications required to implement your own complete WMV codec are not publicly available.
 Any players different from WMP that can play WMV either pay a license fee to Microsoft, are based on reverse engineering, or (ab)use copied Windows Media software libraries.
 This means that the variants of WMV that have not been reverse engineered yet, cannot be played on a different platform than the ones for which WM libraries are available.